Skip to content

 NetStatusBean.responseEndTime No Response end time

-NetStatusBean.sslStartTime No SSL start time
+NetStatusBean.sslStartTime No ssl start time

-NetStatusBean.sslEndTime No SSL end time
+NetStatusBean.sslEndTime No ssl end time

-NetStatusBean.property No Additional attributes
+NetStatusBean.property No Additional properties

-ResourceParams.url Yes URL address
+ResourceParams.url Yes url address

 ResourceParams.requestHeader No Request header parameters